Reanalysis of c-type RR Lyrae Variable BE Dor, Period Modulations and Possible Mechanism: Analyses

 \section{Analyses}

-Because BE Dor is located in the Southern Hemisphere, and its apparent magnitude is only $\langle V \rangle$ $\sim$ 15 mag, most of the data provided by sky survey projects are obtained by photometric observation.
+The apparent magnitude of BE Dor is only $\langle V \rangle$ $\sim$ 15 mag, most of the data provided by sky survey projects are obtained by photometric observation.
 Therefore, our analyses focus on these photometric data.
-The corresponding methods are $O-C$ method and Fourier analysis method.
-The corresponding analyses are presented in the following subsections.
+The corresponding methods are the $O-C$ method and the Fourier analysis method.
+The analyses are presented in the following subsections.